livewire/livewire/docs/actions.md

 ### Always authorize server-side

-Like with standard Laravel controllers, Livewire actions can be called from any user, even if there isn't an affordance in the UI.
+Like standard Laravel controllers, Livewire actions can be called by any user, even if there isn't an affordance for invoking the action in the UI.

 Consider the following `BrowsePosts` component where any user can view all the posts in the application, but only administrators can delete a post: